 The Governing Council plays a key role as South Regional TAFE's governing body to oversee operations and drive strategic direction.
 The Governing Council is responsible for ensuring that clear management, effective decision making and governance frameworks are in place and functioning.

 The Governing Council consists of a Chair person, Deputy Chair person, the Managing Director and between 6-10 other members.
-Governing Council members are appointed by the Minister for Education and Training.
+Governing Council members are appointed by the Minister Assisting the Minister for Training and Workforce Development.
 Each council member is selected for their experience in education and training, industry or community affairs.
 Members are appointed for a term of up to 3 years and at the end of their term are eligible to apply for re-appointment.

 Chair Susan Barrera